hubris-lang/hubris/README.md

 If you have `multirust` you can switch to the appropriate version like so:
 `multirust override stbale`

+You will also need OpenSSL and LLVM installed on your machine, we are working on making the setup more automatic.

 You can build Hubris with `cargo` using the standard commands, `build`, `test`, etc.